 Under the ACA, there are four categories of health insurance plan:

-- Bronze.
+- Bronze Plan.
 Bronze plans have the lowest monthly premiums but the highest out-of-pocket expenses.
 Deductibles are often over $6,000 if you purchase a bronze plan.
 That said, if you rarely or never need to see a doctor for anything beyond preventative care, a bronze plan usually makes the most sense.

-- Silver.
+- Silver Plan.
 Silver plans have a somewhat higher monthly premium than bronze plans but also have slightly lower out-of-pocket expenses.
 If you do see a doctor for anything beyond routine preventative care but don’t have a chronic condition, a silver plan is often the most cost-effective option.
 For example, if you typically see your doctor when you have a sinus infection or sore throat, you might choose a silver plan.

-- Gold.
+- Gold Plan.
 With a gold plan, monthly premiums are quite high, but out-of-pocket expenses are much lower when you go to a doctor or need other forms of health care.
 If you need a lot of medical care or have at least one chronic condition, a gold plan might be the right pick.

-- Platinum.
+- Platinum Plan.
 Platinum plans have the highest premiums but the lowest deductibles and out-of-pocket expenses.
 In some cases, your medical costs are entirely covered by your premium payment under a platinum plan.
 You might want a platinum plan if you see a doctor for multiple conditions or have above-average medical expenses.

 A fifth category – catastrophic plans – also exists, but it’s only available to people under age 30 or people with a documented financial hardship.
 If you’re in your 20s, are in generally good health, and don’t have a lot to spend on a health insurance plan, a catastrophic plan might be a good option.
 Catastrophic plans have the lowest monthly premiums but the highest deductibles.